YasmineBB/The-True-Crime-Quiz/README.md

 #### Google Dev Tools - Lighthouse Testing

 #### Responsiveness

+I faced a couple of challenges trying to ensure the site was responsive on all screen sizes and this mainly came down to the questions being different lengths.

 To ensure the site is responsive across all screen sizes, I have added several media queries.
 One main issue I had was making sure the container stayed responsive across all screen sizes.
 I reduced some padding and font sizing for screen sizes 576px and down and got some help with tutor support who suggested using a transform property to scale the page container.

-### Bugs

 ## Deployment